BirdeeHub/nixCats-nvim/CONTRIBUTING.md

 - The site generation for the in-editor docs will look exactly how it does in the editor, and helptag links will work.

 The in-editor docs are generated into html using a nixCats neovim package.

 Yes, you heard that right.
+As I said, they will look exactly how they do in the editor.

 Some other docs such as the templates, nix utils, and module helps are generated from the code via other techniques such as nix-doc